yaseenkady/tree.pro/raw/14_digestive/7_pancreas/insulin/diabetes_mellitus_1.md

 5-10% diabetes mellitus cases in Canada, the US, and Europe.

+85-90% of cases have some combination of antibodies.

 Concordance in twins is 50%.

-85-90% of cases have some combination of antibodies.

 # <

+Autoimmunity

 Preschool child

-Children

 Adolescent

-Autoimmunity

 Adolescent